ghoomfrog/silili/other-forms-of-communication.md

 # Official Silili Sign Language

-Official Silili Sign Language (OSLSL) is a hand-signed system for Silili that features easy and recognizable gestures for each sound.
+Official Silili Sign Language (OSSL) is a hand-signed system for Silili that features easy and recognizable gestures for each sound.

 - *a* is signed with a stretched palm
 - *i*/*j* is signed with a semi-open hand